viptomsu/complete-react-developer-ztm/ReactKeyConcepts.md

 **Virtual DOM**

-- Js version of the DOM
+- JS version of the DOM
-- is Js object describe the app
+- is JS object describe the app
 - give React blueprint how it should update the actual DOM
 - when state changes, combine with components and update the DOM
 - states always move down -> easy to debug